tammyhartline/tammyhartline.github.io/index.md

 ### Follow Me on LinkedIn!
 <a href="https://www.linkedin.com/in/tammy-hartline-91981266/"><img src="linkedin.jpg" width="100" height="100" alt="LinkedIn Logo"></a>

-## To view the result of all enhancements made to the program, and to interact with application, please visit [https://tammyhartlinescapstone.onrender.com](https://tammyhartlinescapstone.onrender.com/).
-## To view my project repository, please visit [https://github.com/tjhartline/capstone](https://github.com/tjhartline/capstone/).

 ### Professional Self-Introduction and Assessment

   My journey into the field of computer science began with a fascination for technology that sparked when the internet was launched to the public.
 Although computers at that time lacked the advanced features and user-friendliness of today, the potential for growth and innovation captivated me.
 During my freshman year of college in 2005, I enrolled in a few computer science courses, only to find myself as the sole female student, facing discouragement from pursuing this field.
 Consequently, I chose to pursue a degree in Business Administration with a concentration in Accounting.